 Locum Doctors and employment status

-As a Locum you will generally be employed in the following ways:
+As a Locum, you’ll generally be employed in the following ways:

-- A Casual worker providing your services directly to the employer on a PAYE basis (sometimes though an employer ‘bank’)
+- A Casual worker providing your services directly to the employer on a PAYE basis (sometimes through an employer ‘bank’)

 - A Casual worker providing your services to an employer through an agency (and/or an umbrella company) on a PAYE basis; who may be permanent workers of the agency or the umbrella company

 - Employees providing their services directly to the employer on a PAYE fixed-term contract

 - Self-employed individuals who have a ‘contract for services’ directly with the employer and are independent contractors, or

 - Self-employed individuals who set up their own limited company to sell their own services through – either directly to the employer or through an agency.

 Locums can be appointed on the following contract variants: